wahidsaleemi/container-bootcamp/labs/day2-labs/test-storage.md

 webratings  0.000GB
 >
 ```
-After the successful import, you will see the webratings database also listed in the output.
+This time, you will see the webratings database also listed in the output.

 NOTE: The imported webratings database information will be stored in the mounted Azure disks.

 Browse the heroes web application and add some ratings.
+Make a note of the current ratings.

 ## Destroy the DB POD
 Now delete the database pod deployment
 ```
 kubectl delete deployment heroes-db-deploy
 ```
+Browse the heroes web application and refresh the ratings.
+You will not be able to see the ratings as there is no backend database pod. .
 ## Recreate the DB POD
-Now, again apply the yaml file for the db pod, heroes-db-azdisk.yaml to recreate the DB pod
+Now, again apply the yaml file for the db pod, heroes-db-azdisk.yaml to recreate the DB pod.
+This will create a fresh heroes-db pod with the same Azure disks mounted.

 ```
 kubectl apply -f heroes-db-azdisk.yaml
 ```